The New York Warrior Chorus 2016.

 Dan Murphy is a writer living in New York City.
 His fiction has appeared in Nine Lines and Wrath-Bearing Tree, and he is currently and fiction MFA candidate in NYU's Creative Writing Program.
 Dan is also a former US Marine who served in Iraq.

 Melinda Powers - Program Scholar NYC 2018

-Melinda Powers is an Associate Professor in the English Department.
+Melinda Powers is an Associate Professor in the English Department at John Jay College of Criminal Justice.
 Her interests include historiography, performance theory, contemporary theater, and ancient Greek literature, especially ancient Greek drama and its reception.
 She has published articles and reviews on the production and adaptation of ancient Greek theater, and her book Athenian Tragedy in Performance: A Guide to Contemporary Studies and Historical Debates was published by University of Iowa Press in 2014.
-Currently she is working on a monograph Reclaiming Greek Drama on the Contemporary U.S. Stage which is under contract with Oxford University Press.
+Currently she is working on a monograph Diversifying Greek Tragedy on the Contemporary US Stage which will be published by Oxford University Press in August of 2018.

 Daphnie Sicre - Program Scholar NYC 2018